Applying for Your Visa

 The International Office cannot offer any concrete information about what type of documentation is accepted.

 Following Documents May Be Accepted as Proof of Funding:

 Academic stays are usually funded by third parties (typically by parents).
 Typical documentation of funding includes

 - a state of liability or Verpflichtungserklärung (A guarantee that your studies will be completely funded.
 This is issued after earnings and assets are assessed)

 - a "blocked bank account" or Sperrkonto (with a bank in Germany) with 10,332 euros per year (that is 861 euros per month).
 Information on opening the blocked bank account can be found on the website of the Federal Foreign Office.

 Caution: this proof of funding is not accepted equally in all countries.

 If you are funding your studies with a scholarship, you must submit the scholarship grant with specific information about the scholarship amount and duration.

-Information about your intentions to bring your family (spouse, children under 18) are necessary, so that nothing is neglected if they plan to accompany you in the Federal Republic of Germany.
+Information about your intentions to bring your family (spouse, children under 18) are necessary so that nothing is neglected if they plan to accompany you to the Federal Republic of Germany.

 In this case, separate applications for residence permits (within the context of your family joining you) are required.